-Glory was first a short-lived but astoundingly memorable Asian street-food hangout that briefly opened on Melville’s busy 7th Street, and then moved to the nearby suburb of Westdene.
-Now Glory has made a move north, popping up for a few months at an elegant contemporary boutique establishment called Riva Townhouse.
-There's a choice of indoor and outdoor seating, weather permitting, and a cosy ambience.
-This is a perfect destination for a romantic dinner for two or for a small group.
+First Glory was a short-lived but astoundingly memorable Asian street-food hangout that briefly opened on Melville’s busy 7th Street, and then moved to the nearby suburb of Westdene.Then Glory moved north, popping up for a few months at an elegant contemporary boutique establishment called Riva Townhouse.
+Glory has continued to pop up in new places and it's worth putting their number in your contacts to find out what's next.
+There's always a next.

-Nick Scott has spent years refining his technique and dishes and now has a young team in the kitchen understudying him.
+Nick Scott has spent years refining his technique and dishes and also has a young team in the kitchen understudying him.
 This can only bode well for more Glory in the future.
 And to that we add a Hallelujah.

 WhatsApp +27 63 766 1238 for bookings and follow the menu and events on @gloryjoburg's Instagram page.